A member of a British Airways cabin crew was dismissed on a charge of theft

 A steward at British Airways was dismissed after being accused of stealing 23 000 pounds despite failing to file a complaint against him for theft.
 It is alleged that the money was missing from the briefcase of a passenger flying at First Class.

-Eighteen-year-old Ian McClure, an eighteen-year-old flight attendant, was dismissed.
-The court concluded that the investigation of the domestic staff of British Airways was found to be "biased and inadequate".
-The incident is alleged to have taken place on a five-and-a-half-hour night flight from Nigeria to Heathrow, London, on 42 April 10.
+Ian McClure, 42, a flight attendant for eighteen years, has been fired.
+The court concluded that the investigation of British Airways' internal staff proved to be "biased and inappropriate".
+The incident is believed to have taken place on a five-and-a-half-hour night flight from Nigeria to Heathrow, London, on April 10, 2011.

 The passenger was traveling to First Class and had in his personal briefcase placed in the hatrack above his head, 65 000 pounds.
 During the flight, 23 00 pounds were missing.
 First Class cabin was almost full, 11 seats in 14 being occupied.